Sue Parkes, Director

 Rebecca joined Cabrini in June 2020.
 Rebecca has over twenty years experience in sales, marketing and business development across the media, sport and hospitality industries building internal and external partnerships.
 Rebecca is passionate about developing relevant and strategic partnerships that nourish business and the consumer for the long term.
 Rebecca has held account management leadership roles across Bauer Media, News Corporation and most recently at Tennis Australia.
 With a passion for health and well-being and having experienced the exceptional care that Cabrini provides Rebecca is committed to growing Cabrini Health into the future.

-Kate Fitzpatrick, Community Partnerships and Events Manager
+Kate Fitzpatrick, Marketing and Communications Manager

 03 9508 1408